ComfyWorkflows/ComfyUI-Launcher/README.md

 Only works for **Linux** & **Windows (WSL)**.
 For **macOS**, use Option 2.

 ```
+#clone the new branch so that the image uses the new code
+git clone https://github.com/ComfyWorkflows/comfyui-launcher launcher-new-docker-setup #or change this second arg to whatever name you want
+cd comfyui-launcher/
+git checkout new-docker-setup
+cd ../ #go back out to run docker command below

+#run the container (mounting files from the repo branch you cloned above)
 docker run \
 --gpus all \
 --rm \